BigPolarBear1/factorization/README.md

 To run: python3 run_qs.py -keysize 50 -base 500 -debug 1 -lin_size 100_000 -quad_size 1</br></br>

 Alright: This shows the math.
 One last key ingredient is missing.
 Making sure the quadratic coefficient is small so it factors over the factor base.
 I had an idea to do that with linear congruences, let me see if it works.
 Either way, the poly_val is always smooth now since we control exactly which factors get added there.

+TO FINISH MY WORK:

+I have just uploaded the core of the algorithm.
+This always produces smooths. poly_val will always be smooth.
+The only thing that needs to get factored is the quadratic coefficient.
+Right now it just does repeated modular division on the quadratic coefficient.

+However, we know the residues mod p of quadratic coefficients for different multiples of N. So it can be done.
+It absolutely can be done.
+I'm still trying to work out the details for this very last step, but expect it in the coming days.

+I will definitely upload everything I have with instructions on how to finish (if not finished yet) before tuesday.
+As I have to walk into the police office with my lawyer on tuesday since the americans have been pressuring the belgian gov to relentlessly harass me.
+This will be over soon :).
+We're going to change the world with math.
+And losers cant stop me, no matter how hard they cry about people like me.
+Fucking losers.
+I piss on you all losers.